vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Call by call guide

-There are two happy-flows based on how the sale unit is set up:
+There are two happy-flows based on how the sales unit is set up:
 One for "direct capture" and one for "reserve capture".
-This is specified with the `transactionType`, and for "direct capture" the sale unit must be configured for this by Vipps.
+This is specified with the `transactionType`, and for "direct capture" the sales unit must be configured for this by Vipps.

 For more details, see
 [Common topics: Reserve and capture](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/reserve-and-capture).